asterfinde/bdd-course_rails5/README.md

 # README
-This is the repo of the BDD course with Rails 5 - Alpha blog
+This is the repo of the BDD course with Rails 5 - Alpha blogX